HumanCellAtlas/data-portal-content/content/privacy/privacy/privacy.md

 - organization
 - organizational affiliation
 - Website avatar
-- Authorisation refresh and access tokens
+- Authorization refresh and access tokens

 The data controller will use your personal data for the following purposes: